gravitational/workshop/k8sprod.md

 }
 ```

-**Splitting build envrionment and run environment**
+**Splitting build environment and run environment**

 We are going to use "buildbox" pattern to build an image with build environment,
-and we will use much smaller runtime environment to run our program
+and we will use a much smaller runtime environment to run our program

 ```bash